meilisearch/specifications/text/0060-tasks-api.md

 ##### 6.3.4.
 Errors

 If a user tries canceling a `succeeded`, `failed`, or `canceled` task, it won’t throw an error.
-Task cancelation is an atomic transaction; all tasks are successfully canceled, or none aren't.
+Task cancelation is an atomic transaction; all tasks are successfully canceled, or none are.

 - 🔴 Sending a task cancelation without filtering query parameters returns a [missing_task_filters](0061-error-format-and-definitions.md#missing_task_filters) error.